magentabusiness/magentabusiness.github.io/docs/samples/solandtec/thingsboard-guide-solandtec.md

 After configuring the inject node and MQTT out node as mentioned in the previous steps, you are ready to send the data.
  - Locate the "inject" node on your Node-RED workspace.
- - Click the "inject" button to trigger the sending of data to your device in IoT Hub Cloud.
+ - Click the "inject" button to trigger the sending of data to your device in IoT Hub.
- - Once the "inject" button is clicked, Node-RED will generate and send the data payload to the MQTT out node, which in turn will publish the data to the specified topic on the IoT Hub Cloud platform.
+ - Once the "inject" button is clicked, Node-RED will generate and send the data payload to the MQTT out node, which in turn will publish the data to the specified topic on the IoT Hub platform.

 ![image](/images/samples/solandtec/Imagen11.png)

 <br>
 Congratulations!
-You have now successfully sent the data from Node-RED to your device in IoT Hub Cloud.
+You have now successfully sent the data from Node-RED to your device in IoT Hub.

 ## Next steps